holstegelab/snakemake_pipeline/README.md

 Pipeline for the analysis of Pacbio data.
 The pipeline is subdivided into two main sub-pipelines.
 The first comprises the analysis of raw data from the sequencer.
 The second analysis comprises the merging of analyzed data (aligned hifi and non-hifi data) belonging to the same sample.

 # Main Pipeline (Snakefile)
+The latest development of the pipeline file is able to automatically (1) retrieve the data that need to be processed, (2) write the necessary configuration files, and (3) submit the pipeline.
 ## Steps in the pipeline
 1. Copy of sequencing data from dcache to local storage
 2. MD5 checksum check